Last Updated July, 2022

-Before setting off on a journey, you definitely need to prepare financially, but also you need to organize a lot of things and answer the main question where to go and what to see.
+Before setting off on a journey to this gorgeous country, it is smart to prepare financially, but also to organize a lot of things and answer the main question of where to go in Norway and what to see.
 Especially, if you are visiting for the first time.

 Nærøyfjord in Western Norway